New Jersey sales tax guide

 Filing a New Jersey sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to the New Jersey Division of Taxation.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

+While form ST-50 is still available for download, online filing is required in New Jersey.
 New Jersey sales and use tax returns must be filed electronically, either online or by phone through the NJ Sales and Use Tax EZ File Systems.

 The New Jersey Division of Taxation will assign you a filing frequency.
 Typically, this is determined by the size or sales volume of your business.
 State governments generally ask larger businesses to file more frequently.
-See the Filing due dates section for more information.
+See the filing due dates section for more information.

 New Jersey sales tax returns and payments must be remitted at the same time; both have the same due date.